nitroshare/nitroshare-desktop/README.md

         mkdir build
         cd build

-5. Run CMake, being sure to specify the "NMake Makefiles" generator and indicate a release build:
+5. Run CMake, being sure to specify the `NMake Makefiles` generator and indicate a release build:

         cmake -G "NMake Makefiles" -DCMAKE_BUILD_TYPE=Release ..

-6. Run nmake to build the executable:
+6. Run `nmake` to build the executable:

         nmake

-7. The nitroshare binary will be in the current directory and can be run with:
+7. The NitroShare binary will be in the current directory and can be run with:

         nitroshare.exe